How to Read and See Aura Energy

 - After concentrating long enough, close your eyes.
-For a second or two you will only see the Aura.
-You have only seconds to observe this because your photosensitive cells will stop vibrating and sending visual sensations to the brain.
+For a second or two, you will only see the Aura.
+You have only seconds to observe this because your photosensitive cells will stop vibrating and be sending visual sensations to the brain.
 If you miss it, start over.
 Record what you see in a notebook if needed to decipher later.
-Pay attention to any particular strong color points you see near or surrounding the head.
+Pay attention to any particularly strong color points you see near or surrounding the head.

 Sensors in our eyes (blue, red, green) are vibration sensors which are non-linear and have memory.
 The downside to this memory is that those sensors vibrate and fluctuate for several seconds after the stimulation has stopped.

 This memory of visual stimulation is called an after-image.
 After images have the same silhouette or outline as original images.
 After image of a subject surrounded by its aura, however, is larger than the original image.
 To avoid capturing the after image, it is imperative to focus on one spot when watching the aura and resist the urge to change focal points, otherwise, the image may become confused with the afterimage of the subject.

 - turquoise gives red

 - blue gives orange

 What Does it Mean?